NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ### "IS MISSING" Operator

-The "`IS`" operator can only be used with "`MISSING`".
+The "IS" operator can only be used with "MISSING".
 That is, it is used to search for files where the specified field has no value.

 Examples: